 Hiram Henriquez’s career includes 14 years at The Miami Herald — where he won multiple individual news illustration and design awards, and earned two Pulitzer Prizes for Team Reporting — three years at the South Florida Sun Sentinel as a senior graphics reporter, and two years at National Geographic magazine as a graphics editor.
 Having served as an adjunct lecturer at the University of Miami, where he taught Advertising Design and Basics of Informational Graphics, Hiram is now a full-time lecturer at UM’s School of Communication teaching Visual Design and Informational Graphics.
 The UM alumnus (’92) also runs his own graphic design studio, H2H Graphics & Design Inc., where he specializes in 3D illustrations, informational graphics, animation, brand identity and Web design.
 He received his M.F.A. in Graphic Design from Savannah College of Art & Design in 2014.
-Hiram lives in Doral, Florida, with his wife, Kelly, sons Noah and Lucas, their dog, and two cats.
-Having been born in Cuba and raised in Miami, Hiram is also fluent in English and Spanish.
+Hiram lives in Rolesville, North Carolina, a small town near Raleigh, with his wife, Kelly, sons Noah and Lucas, and their three dogs.
+Having been born in Cuba and raised in Miami, Hiram is also fluent in Spanish.